Fusion of artificial intelligence and blockchain

 Digital Business Twins

-To enable coordination between vehicles, a collective decision-making mechanism is needed.
-A coordination mechanism was developed, i.e. the negotiation protocol as a smart contract that works on distributed ledger technology (e.g. blockchain).
+To enable the coordination between vehicles a collective decision-making mechanism is needed.
+Mechanism design is sometimes called reverse Game Theory.
+While Game Theory analyzes what results are expected when an agent behaves in a certain form taking into account other agents behaviors, Mechanism Design is setting a goal (e.g. minimizing the overall costs, or the even distribution of profits etc.) and the coordination mechanism is constructed, that the agents are behaving according to it.
+The outcome strategy is fixed while the agents remain fully autonomous in their decisions.
+Mechanism design theory is based on the works of Leonid Hurwicz and later Eric Maskin and Roger Myerson, for which they were awarded the Nobel Prize in Economics 2007.
+Our solution is building upon their fundamental work.
+It was extended, that a coordination mechanism was developed, i.e. the negotiation protocol was designed as a smart contract that works on distributed ledger technology (e.g. blockchain).
 The negotiations take place through the smart contracts on the nodes and are synchronized over the network.
-By using a DLT, servers and a neutral intermediary as a “single source of truth” become redundand.
+By using a DLT, servers and a neutral intermediary as a “single source of truth” become redundant.
 The nodes can run on a main net, i.e. distributed on the Internet, or on a vehicle-based DLT node.
 This means that the system is also physically decentralized.

 This is a paradigm shift is system architecture.